Bringing in participatory approaches to widen the scope of natural capital valuation

 2022 / 2023

-In this year we have built the team and developed interaction between its scientific and stakeholder labs, with experts, stakeholders and other projects with the same focus in the current Strategic Research Programme.
-These connections are informing the selection of a pilot area and facilitating the sharing of knowledge to better understand existing gaps in NC valuation, including those revealed from a survey of relevant literature (completed; with new entries to be added, as the project progresses).
-As planned, with the focus on NC and ES of woodlands, we addressed Research Questions on the gaps in NC valuation and the dimensions of value, which require further consideration, by reviewing the literature on the methods-in-use and their application, primarily in Scotland/the UK.
+In Year 1, we built the team and developed interactions between its scientific and stakeholder labs, with the other projects in Topic Line D5 (Natural Capital), and with experts and stakeholders.
+These connections are informing the selection of a pilot area and facilitating the sharing of knowledge to better understand exiting gaps in Natural Capital (NC) valuation, including those revealed from a survey of relevant literature (completed; with new entries to be added, as the project progresses).
+As planned, with the focus on NC and ecosystem services (ES) of woodlands, we addressed Research Questions on the gaps in NC valuation and the dimensions of value, which require further consideration, by reviewing the literature on the methods-in-use and their application, primarily in Scotland/the UK.

 i) The under-representation of subject areas of economics and forestry in the review of 3,415 papers published internationally on the topic.